Stave Falls Visitor Centre

 In the beautiful Fraser Valley, the Powerhouse at Stave Falls Visitor Centre is on Dewdney Trunk Road in Mission, B.C.

 There are many other areas to enjoy nearby – you can plan a whole day trip.
 View the map below for the Powerhouse at Stave Falls Visitor Centre, the Stave Lake boat launch, the Stave Lake Reservoir Lodge and Campsite, the Hayward Lake reservoir recreation area and the Ruskin Dam recreation area.
-All of these facilities are located about 60 kilometres east of Vancouver.
+All of these facilities are located about 60 km east of Vancouver.

 See the map below to get an idea of the location of the visitor centre, or use this Google Map link to get directions.